PORTLAND CEMENT CONCRETE PAVEMENT THICKNESS EVALUATION

 · All mainline pavement for normal travel lanes.

-· Paved shoulder – if same thickness as pavement and part of pavement bid item include with pavement.
+· Paved shoulder four feet or wider – if same thickness as pavement and part of pavement bid item include with pavement.
 If separate bid item, treat as separate section.

 · Paved median - if same thickness as pavement and part of pavement bid item, and longer than 300 feet, include with pavement.